 Verdict: Early, documented, compliant borrower contact is the single highest-leverage activity in default resolution.
 A servicer that waits until day 30 to make first contact loses workout options that exist only in the early delinquency window.

-From an operational standpoint, the vetting question I see private lenders skip most often is the trust fund segregation question.
-They ask about licensing, they ask about fees, and they completely bypass the escrow controls question — until there’s a problem.
-In private mortgage default, you can have a technically competent servicer who runs their trust accounts sloppily, and that sloppiness becomes your regulatory exposure as the note holder.
-The CA DRE enforcement data makes this concrete: trust fund violations are not edge cases.
-They are the leading enforcement category.
-Ask the question before you sign the agreement, not after your first annual audit.
+From an operational standpoint, the vetting question private lenders skip most often is the trust fund segregation question.
+They ask about licensing, they review references, and they completely bypass the escrow controls question — until there is a problem.
+In private mortgage default, a technically competent servicer who runs trust accounts sloppily makes that sloppiness the note holder’s regulatory exposure.
+The CA DRE enforcement data makes this concrete: trust fund violations are not edge cases — they are the leading enforcement category.
+Ask the question before signing the agreement, not after the first annual audit.

 Why Does This Vetting Framework Matter for Private Lenders Specifically?